 BJ (Billy Joe) Thomas is perhaps best known for his performance of “Raindrops Keep Fallin’ on My Head”, the Burt Bacharach song famously used for the bicycle scene in the 1969 hit film Butch Cassidy and the Sundance Kid, which went on to win an Academy Award for best original song.
 BJ would go on to have further hits including the memorable, yet cumbersome “(Hey Won’t You Play) Another Somebody Done Somebody Wrong Song”.
 Born in Hugo, Oklahoma, the singer enjoyed a long and prolific career, releasing well over fifty albums, though also endured the usual pitfalls of fame, with alcoholism and drug abuse leading to marital problems.
 In the mid-1970s BJ gave up the booze and drugs and found religion instead, which would lead to him becoming a noted performer of Christian-based material, which effectively saved his life.
 Later involvement in acting and a surprise ‘hit’ with the theme song to the television sitcom Growing Pains, “As Long As We Got Each Other”, which later saw duets with both Jennifer Warnes and Dusty Springfield, kept the singer busy throughout the next couple of decades.
 BJ Thomas died of complications from lung cancer on 29 May, 2021, aged 78.

-Songs is included on this week’s Vaults radio show.
+Songs is included on this week’s Northern Sky Vaults Radio Show.

 Deborah Bonham at the Great British Folk Festival in 2010

 John Renbourn and Robin Williamson at the Duchess in York in 2010

 46. The Kinks – The Kinks Are The Village Green Preservation Society | Pye NPL 18233 – 1968